LucasRejanio/LucasRejanio/README.md

 Student of Systems Analysis and Development.
 I seek professional challenges in the technology market, aiming to learn and generate results.
 I am an enthusiast of the Cloud Computing and DevOps culture.
 I always try to develop activities in the best possible way, aiming at impacts, improvements and innovation.

-- Currently DevOps intern working at Enjoei
+- Currently DevOps Intern working at Enjoei

 -------
 ### **View my stats on Github**